 The REFORM Team is a group of thinkers and doers, movers and shakers – but above all, we are committed to provide sustainable interventions for empowering social groups within the Palestinian society.

 Nadim holds a BA in Political Science and Diplomatic Studies from Al-Quds University.
 Nadim participated in the development of REFORM’s facilitator’s training guide – Facilitating Reform – and is a member of the Ramallah and Al-Bireh Governorate Employment Council.
-He is also the coordinator of the Civil Peace Coalition.
+He is also the coordinator of the Civil Coalition for Promoting Civil Peace and the Rule of Law.
 Nadim is a co-facilitator in social transformation in conflict.

 Elias holds a BA in Accounting from Birzeit University.
 He is a youth activist and an active member of the Aboud Scouts group, where he participates in many youth activities in the community.